-13. FINANCIAL INSTRUMENT RISK AND CAPITAL
+12. FINANCIAL INSTRUMENT RISK AND CAPITAL

 The Company's objectives when managing capital are to identify, pursue and complete the exploration and development of mineral properties, to maintain financial strength, to protect its ability to meet its on-going liabilities, to continue as a going concern, to maintain creditworthiness and to maximize returns for shareholders over the long term.
 The Company does not have any externally imposed capital requirements to which it is subject.
-Capital of the Company comprises shareholders' equity.
-There has been no significant change in the Company's objectives, policies and processes for managing its capital during the six months ended November 30, 2016.
+Capital of the Company comprises of shareholders' equity.
+There has been no significant change in the Company's objectives, policies and processes for managing its capital during the three months ended August 31, 2017.